vadimeisenbergibm/envoy-generic-forward-proxy/README.md

   We need to perform TLS origination for cnn.com:

-  `curl -v forward-proxy:443 -H "host: edition.cnn.com"`
+  `curl -v forward-proxy:443 -H Host:edition.cnn.com`

   or